 Location: Jedediah Smith State Park

-The narrow hard-packed gravel road winds through old-growth forest.
-The road is two-way, but narrow in most places.
+The narrow, hard-packed gravel road winds through old-growth forest.
+The road is two-way but narrow in most places.
 Drive slowly and be prepared to use pull-outs.
 Motorhomes/RVs and trailers are not allowed.

 You could just drive the road and enjoy the view.
 It’s worth it!
-If you have time, Stout Grove is our favorite side hike.
+If you have time, Stout Memorial Grove is our favorite side hike.
 Boy Scout Tree Trail is frequently recommended, but we only thought it was OK.

-BONUS STOP: Near to where you start or end the Howland Hill Road is the somewhat hidden Simpson-Reed Grove.
+BONUS STOP: Near where you start or end the Howland Hill Road is the somewhat hidden Simpson-Reed Grove.
 The gentle figure-eight trail (0.8 miles/0.5 km) was an unexpected gem in our Jedediah Smith State Park visit.
 Large trees and informational plaques make this a fun and educational extra stop.